 Limited by persistence.
 NEEP EMV Emerging Technologies Research Report (December 2011)

+Representing a third of the expected lamp lifetime.

-LED lamp costs are based on VEIC review of a year’s worth of LED sales data through VEIC implemented programs and the retail cost averaged (see 2015 LED Sales Review.xls) and of price reports provided to Efficiency Vermont by a number of manufacturers and retailers.
+Baseline and LED lamp costs for both directional and decorative and globe are based on field data collected by CLEAResult and provided by ComEd.
+See ComEd Pricing Projections 06302016.xlsx for analysis.
+Recessed downlight and track light costs are based on VEIC review of a year’s worth of LED sales data through VEIC implemented programs and the retail cost averaged (see 2015 LED Sales Review.xls) and of price reports provided to Efficiency Vermont by a number of manufacturers and retailers.
 Baseline cost based on “2010-2012 WA017 Ex Ante Measure Cost Study Draft Report”, Itron, February 28, 2014.

 Based on lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.